 A work permit application can be obtained from the Maryland Department of Labor, Licensing and Regulation website at http://www.dllr.state.md.us/labor/wages/empm.shtml.
 Follow the instructions listed on their website.

 The following scholarship resource sites mainly reference national scholarship programs, and may be helpful in your search for financial assistance for college.
 Your counselor has information specific to local organizations and groups that provide generous scholarships to deserving students.
 Make sure to review the monthly guidance newsletters and stop by the guidance office for the latest scholarship information.

 Holds weekly meetings at each Calvert County High School.
 Offers: Free college planning services, college admissions and financial aid application assistance, and provides valuable resources for preparing for the transition from high school to college.
 Contact your Chesapeake CollegePlan Advisor through the Guidance Office at your high school.

-Detailed instructions and advice from the U.S. Department of Education for filling out the Free Application for Federal Student Aid (FAFSA).
+Fill out the Free Application for Federal Student Aid (FAFSA).